 Art is vibrant in this culture, because it is a form of creation.
 Poetry is probably the most prevalent type of art, with poetry readings being a very common form of entertainment.
 Creating murals and paintings are also favored, however these forms of visual media are more typically private and only shared in the home.

 The Berowen are incredibly hard working and are often living and working in remote areas.
 Therefore, they are very fond of musicians.
 Music helps bolster the spirit while working and relax around the fire.
 There is also a tradition of traveling mummer troupes, patronized by the Clans.
 They travel all throughout the lands, including the most remote villages and outposts.
-Theatre exists as a form of retelling tales of the culture around the campfire, and traveling theatre troupes are not uncommon.
+Theatre exists as a form of retelling tales of the culture around the campfire, and traveling theater troupes are not uncommon.

 The architecture of the Berowen’s is incredibly varied because of the many biomes.
 Generally, they build high quality but unadorned homes from materials from the local environs.
 Adding personal touches that are not ostentatious are encouraged.
 The more important structures are built from Ironwood, as it is incredibly dense and doesn’t burn easily.
 It is not effective for floating homes, and for this reason structures made from it are usually smaller in New Aughym.
 Most domiciles consist of singular family units but this can sometimes be extended beyond bloodlines to close relationships as well.
 It is not taboo or unusual for multiple people unrelated by blood ties to live together.

 Buildings and homes vary by area.
 In New Aughym they live in the roots of the giant mangrove trees, building floating wood homes anchored to the tree’s roots.
 In Tornheim, they build squat stone houses built into the bluffs of the mountain they occupy.
 In Shanwa they live predominantly in huts or longhouses constructed on shore environments or vast infrastructures across the shallow waters or the shore.
-This gives them immediate access to the water for dock and harbor.
+This gives them immediate access to the water for the dock and harbor.
 Non-city dwellers all across Berowen build their homes out of the available wood, stone, or other natural building materials around them, but usually in the same architectural style as the clan’s nearby ancestral city.